ashwwwin/furi/README.md

 # 🍃 Furikake (or furi)

-Furikake is an easy to use, CLI & API for MCP management.
+furi is an easy to use, CLI & API for MCP management.

 - Download MCP servers [from GitHub]
 - Smithery.yaml detection (or auto detects/handles execution)